Which is Better for Me? A Letter of Credit or Cash Against Documents?

 - A commercial invoice is always included, as is a copy of the commercial sales contract outlining the terms and conditions of the trade

-- Bill of Exchange is the written order that binds the transaction, where Buyer is required to pay a fixed amount to the Seller on a specified date, most commonly upon receipt of the goods
+- Bill of Exchange is the written order that binds the transaction, where the Buyer is required to pay a fixed amount to the Seller on a specified date, most commonly upon receipt of the goods.

-- Seller engages a third-party Agent, often a financial institution or bank, to act on its behalf and transmit the document package to the Buyer’s agent, also often a finance company or bank counterparty
+- The seller engages a third-party Agent, often a financial institution or bank, to act on its behalf and transmit the document package to the Buyerโs agent, often a finance company or bank counterparty.

-- Buyer makes payment through Bankers Factoring, its Agent to the Seller’s Agent
+- The buyer makes payment through Bankers Factoring, its Agent to the Sellerโs Agent.

-- Title to goods passes to the Buyer once payment has been completed and the original bill of lading has been released.
+- The title to goods passes to the Buyer once payment has been completed and the original bill of lading has been released.

 Cash Against Documents Cost

-- Banks and financial institutions typically charge a modest fee for the service of acting as intermediary
+- Banks and financial institutions typically charge a modest fee for the service of acting as an intermediary.

-- Fastest way for a small US Importer to finance international transactions with PO Funding
+- The fastest way for a small US Importer to finance international transactions with PO Funding

-- While the Seller retains lawful (title) but not physical possession, the goods themselves could now be thousands of miles away in some foreign port and it could be costly and/or time consuming to return for sale to other customers.
+- While the Seller retains lawful (title) but not physical possession.
+The goods themselves could now be thousands of miles away in some foreign port.
+It could be costly and/or time-consuming to return for sale to other customers.
 Specialty orders carry the added risk of not being able to be resold.
-On the other hand, when Seller and Buyer both share a profit motive in completing a transaction, Cash Against Documents represents a well-recognized, readily accepted, and commercially simple, low-cost way of doing business.
+On the other hand, when Seller and Buyer both share a profit motive in completing a transaction, Cash Against Documents represents a well-recognized.
+This profit will get readily accepted, and commercially simple, low-cost way of doing business.

-- Since the Buyer cannot access the goods without paying, the Seller can have a reasonable expectation of being covered.
-And since the Buyer does not have to put up a guarantee of any kind, doing business in this fashion does not require using up any of the Buyer’s working capital, making the trade easier to transact with lower overall costs.
+- Since the Buyer cannot access the goods without paying, the Seller can reasonably expect to be covered.
+Since the Buyer does not have to put up a guarantee of any kind.
+Doing business in this fashion does not require using up any of the Buyerโs working capital.
+This action makes the trade easier to transact with lower overall costs.

 - CAD can be FOB the US or FOB the country of origin, reducing costs to our client.